adam-maj/robotics/README.md

 Since a robot's software is entirely dependent on its hardware for sensory inputs and control outputs, we'll briefly cover robotics hardware first.

+Then, we'll turn to understanding the series of software innovations over the past decade that are largely responsible for the recent interest in robotics.

 <br />

 ## 2.1 Hardware